 This page details the use of Playlists, the sounds contained within them, and the playlist's various settings.

 This directory can contain folders to organize your world's playlists.
 For details on how to create and use them please see the Folders article.

-The Playlist Directory allows Gamemasters and Assistants to create new Playlists and modify existing ones.
-All players can access this sidebar, to view the currently playing playlists and adjust client-side volume controls.
+The Audio Playlist tab allows Gamemasters and Assistants to create new Playlists and modify existing ones.
+All players can access this sidebar, to view the currently playing playlists and adjust their client-side volume controls.

 Global Volume Controls

 Global volume controls are client-sided sliders that modify all sounds of certain categories, allowing players to fine-tune volume levels on their end.
 This panel can be expanded and collapsed with a left-click of the mouse, showing or hiding the following volume sliders:

 The Playlists volume slider determines the master volume of playlists played by the Gamemaster.

 The Ambient volume slider adjusts the master volume of Ambient Sounds heard in a Scene.

 The Interface volume slider adjusts the master volume of sounds triggered through interface actions (such as chat messages and dice rolls).